 We look forward to meeting you and showing you all Annapolis Christian Academy has to offer!

 Approximately 40% of the students attending ACA receive some amount of financial assistance to help offset the cost of tuition.
 If you would like to apply for aid, we ask that you complete the Financial Aid Application after you complete the Admissions Application.
 Aid applications are submitted to a third party and are reviewed by ACA.
 While ACA gives approximately $400,000 a year away in tuition assistance, we do not award 100% to any family.

 A Note About Timing

 - Ideally, the enrollment process begins in the spring of the academic year prior to the year your student hopes to attend.
 This allows for plenty of time to determine if Annapolis is the right fit for your family and ensures a family is first in line to be admitted when an opening occurs.

-- Re-enrollment for returning students (and their siblings, regardless of whether they’ve attended Annapolis before) begins January 1 and ends February 28.
+- Re-enrollment is for returning students only.
+Siblings of current students are considered new students.
+Enrollment for current students begins January 1 and ends February 29.
 Be sure to re-enroll in a timely manner to secure a priority admissions seat.
 After the end of the fall semester, all families are considered “new” and can enroll during Open Enrollment.